DataBySwapna/DataBySwapna/README.md

 👋 Hello, I'm Swapna
 ====================================================================================================================================
 ### 🎯 **Welcome to my GitHub Profile!**
-#### I’m an aspiring **Data Analyst** passionate about exploring data and uncovering meaningful insights.
+#### I’m passionate about exploring data and uncovering meaningful insights.
 I’m currently honing my skills in data analytics and visualization using industry-standard tools and technologies.
 ---
 ## 🚀 **About Me**
 - 🎓 **Educational Background**: Aspiring data analyst with a Master's in Computer Science and a Google Data Analytics Certification.